Everything you want is on the other side of fear.

-Every time the phone rang in the call centre where I used to work, a part of my mind would ask me “Am I not worth more than this?
+Every time the phone rang in the call centre where I used to work, I’d think, “Am I not worth more than this?
 Is this it for me, sitting here talking to investors I don’t even know?”

 The disgruntled complaints I took made me grind my teeth.
 “Your service is terrible,” callers would say.